scottpeterman/retroterm.net/README.md

 ## License

-MIT - see Licens file
+MIT - see License file